-The banking system plays a key role in financial intermediation, in particular in the processes of savings mobilisation and redistribution, as well as in payment systems.
-The banking system has a great impact on the economy.
-The negative effect which weaknesses in this system may have on the health and efficiency of the real sector is particularly expressed.
-For this reason, the stability of the banking system is of particular public interest.
+The banking system plays a key role in financial intermediation, in particular in the processes of mobilising and redistributing savings, and in payment systems.
+The impact of the banking system on the economy is great.
+In particular, the negative impact that weaknesses in this system can have on the health and effectiveness of the real sector is particularly pronounced.
+That is why the stability of the banking system is of particular public interest.

-The CNB's supervision is organised in accordance with requirements which arise from Croatia's joining the ERM II and the banking union through close cooperation within the Single Supervisory Mechanism (SSM), challenges in the macroeconomic environment, changes in bank business models and need to optimise decision-making processes by establishing organisational units with higher-level responsibility.
+Supervision in the CNB is organized in accordance with the requirements arising from accession to the banking union under the Single Supervisory Mechanism (SSM), the challenges in the macroeconomic environment, changes in bank business models and the need to optimise decision-making processes by establishing organisational units with higher-level responsibility.

-- issuing and withdrawing of authorisations and approvals in accordance with laws governing the operation of credit institutions and credit unions,
+- granting and withdrawing authorisations and approvals in accordance with the laws governing the operations of credit institutions and credit unions;

-- monitoring and preparing of legislation related to the operation of credit institutions, and
+- monitoring and drafting of regulations related to the operations of credit institutions and credit unions; and

 - performance of activities of supervision and oversight of credit institutions and credit unions.